stzn/the-swift-programming-language-jp/welcome-to-swift/a-swift-tour.md

 default:
     print("Everything tastes good in soup.")
 }
-// Prints "Is it a spicy red pepper?"
+// "Is it a spicy red pepper?"
 ```

 > Experiment